 The winners of the World Press Photo of the Year and the World Press Photo Story of the Year awards receive €5,000 each.
 All winning photographers will be invited to a small online festival including the winners announcement, presentations, lectures and networking opportunities for the winners to connect to a selected group of jurors, editors and industry professionals.
 The prize-winning photographs are assembled into a worldwide year-long exhibition.
 The winning pictures are also published on World Press Photo's website, across our social media platforms, and in our annual yearbook, which is available in multiple languages.

 The contest is organized into eight categories, and judged by a jury of leading professionals.
 The membership of the jury changes every year.
 The General Jury is led by a chair and supported by a secretary who implements the rigorous judging procedures.
 The jury, chair, and secretary are independent of the World Press Photo Foundation.
 The staff, board, and partners of the World Press Photo Foundation cannot direct the jury’s decisions.
 For details of the 2021 Photo Contest jury, click HERE.

 Make sure you have read the Code of Ethics and Entry Rules.
 Guidance on how to write captions and to what extent processing is allowed is available at these links:

 Upload images with the original pixel size (unless cropped).
 Do not scale and do not change the resolution.

 ICC profile must be embedded.
 AdobeRGB, sRGB or grayscale Gamma 2.2 are recommended.
 No CMYK.

 Must be uploaded in JPEG format with high-quality compression.
 We will use winning images for high-quality production of the yearbook and exhibitions.

 While your status as a professional is under review, you can already upload your images, add captions, metadata, and other information.
-We reserve the right to ask for additional information to help clarify the professional status.

 Country of residence